PySimpleGUI/PySimpleGUI/readme.md

 In the hands of a competent programmer, this tool is **amazing**.
-It's a must-try kind of program that has completely changed my programming process.
+It's a must-try kind of program that has completely changed my
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE1MTQ0MjY0NiwtMTE0ODQ5MDYyM119
+eyJoaXN0b3J5IjpbLTExODYxODAzNDYsLTExNDg0OTA2MjNdfQ
+==
 -->